 At the end of the course you will be given information about further courses available for those who wish to continue.

-Within City Lit you could progress onto the City Lit Ceramics course - VR710, the Ceramics Portfolio Course - VR711 or the Diploma Course in Ceramics - VR712, all of which are structured courses that can lead to higher education or independent studio practice.
+Within City Lit you could progress onto the City Lit Ceramics course - VR710, the Ceramics Intermediate Course - VR711 or the Diploma Course in Ceramics - VR712, all of which are structured courses that can lead to higher education or independent studio practice.

 We’re sorry.
 We don’t have a bio ready for the tutor of this class at the moment, but we’re working on it!
 Watch this space.